MUCollective/multiverse/README.md

 The next step is to define our possible alternate analysis paths inside the multiverse.
-The `multiverse` package includes functions that aim to make it easy to write multiverse analyses in as close a way to a single universe analysis as possible (as seen in the single analysis shown above).
+The `multiverse` package includes functions that aim to make it easy to multiplex over these alternative analysis steps and write multiverse analyses.
+We do this by enabling analysts to declare code using syntax which is as close to that of a single universe analysis as possible.

 Consider these first few lines from the transformation code in the single analysis above: